lovelinuxalot/nomad-test/README.md

   - Setup docker, nomad roles on Server nodes,
   - Setup base, consul, docker, nomad roles on Client nodes

+## Notes

+- Consul and Traefik is running separately as services and not inside Nomad as jobs, because I thought if Nomad goes down all of them goes down
+- 3 master nodes for cluster to avoid split-brain problems
+- 2 agent nodes to test failover for jobs
+- Consul DNS is good to use to run on 53, but it is not recommended to use it.
+So I use `dnsmasq` for dns

+## Some issues encountered
+- When running the bash script which runs the whole deployment, I faced this issue `msg: 'Failed to download key at https://download.docker.com/linux/ubuntu/gpg: Request failed: <urlopen error [Errno -3] Temporary failure in name resolution>'`
+  Rerunning the bash script will fix the issue

 ## On Security

 For this demo I tried to keep the setup simple.
 This is kind of like development mode setup.
 So somethings to take into consideration when moving forward,